 Patrick O’Malley (1989) is a composer of orchestral and chamber music, currently living in Los Angeles, California.
 He is often inspired by mysterious dichotomies in nature and art, composing music that embraces abstract worlds rather than concrete images.
 Often when writing a new piece, O’Malley considers the listener’s imagination as much as every other musical element – an admittedly and enjoyably subjective endeavor.
 His works have been performed across the United States and also in Europe.

-Most recently, O’Malley has been recognized and/or performed by organizations including the American Composers Orchestra, the Columbus Symphony Orchestra, the Milwaukee Symphony Orchestra, Los Angeles Philharmonic’s Next On Grand National Composers Intensive with wild Up, the Society of Composers Inc., The American Prize (1st place for orchestral music, 2015).
-He has spent summers as a fellow at various music festivals, including the Aspen Music Festival, Bowdoin Festival, Fresh Inc. Festival, and FUBiS composition course in Berlin.
+Most recently, O’Malley has been recognized and/or performed by organizations including the American Composers Orchestra, the Columbus Symphony Orchestra, the Milwaukee Symphony Orchestra, the Kaleidoscope Chamber Orchestra, Los Angeles Philharmonic’s Next On Grand National Composers Intensive with wild Up, the Society of Composers Inc., and The American Prize (1st place for orchestral music, 2015).
+He has spent summers as a fellow at various music festivals including Copland House, the Aspen Music Festival, Bowdoin Festival, Fresh Inc. Festival, and FUBiS composition course in Berlin.
 He also serves as the arranger and conductor for the newly formed video game concert series Journey LIVE with Fifth House Ensemble and composer Austin Wintory.
-O’Malley is currently pursuing a doctorate degree in composition at the University of Southern California’s Thornton School of Music, and divides his time between living in Los Angeles, California, and Lake Charlevoix, Michigan.
+O’Malley holds a masters degree in composition from University of Southern California where he studied with Andrew Norman, Sean Friar, and Frank Ticheli.
+He divides his time between living in Los Angeles, and Lake Charlevoix, Michigan.